Newcastle United has gone on the attack against HM Revenue and Customs over search and seizure.

 The prosecution will always find its search and seizure activity more difficult if the defence is aware of its ability to issue challenges.

 Jonathan Lennon is a barrister specialising in serious and complex criminal defence case at Carmelite Chambers in London.
 He is a contributing author to Covert Human Intelligence Sources, (2008 Waterside Press) and has extensive experience in all aspects of the Proceeds of Crime Act 2002.

 Looking for more information?

-Read about Fraud Defence, Serious Crime, Restraint and Freezing Orders, Fraud Investigations and Private Prosecutions, Corporate Fraud Solicitors, Tax & VAT Fraud Lawyers & Solicitor Services, SFO Defence Solicitors, Bribery and Corruption Defence Solicitors, Taking Immediate Steps, International Corruption Defence Lawyers.
+Read about Fraud Defence, Fraud Investigations and Private Prosecutions, Corporate Fraud Solicitors, Tax & VAT Fraud Lawyers & Solicitor Services, SFO Defence Solicitors, Bribery and Corruption Defence Solicitors, International Corruption Defence Lawyers, Taking Immediate Steps.